Syllabus Edition

 Work done under graphs, downloadable AS & A Level Physics revision notes

 Work done is the area under the force - extension graph.
-This is true for graphs obeying Hooke's law and those which don't. ½Fx can only be used to calculate area under a straight line graph passing through the origin.
+This is true for graphs that obey Hooke's law and those which don't.

-• For the region where the material obeys Hooke’s law, the work done is the area of a right angled triangle under the graph
+• For a region where a material demonstrates elastic behaviour and obeys Hooke’s law the work done is the area of the right angled triangle under the graph

 Worked example